 When push comes to shove, it is going to be quite difficult to find a better bang for your buck when it comes to buying krill oil.
 The sheer volume available to purchase by BulkSupplements dwarfs their competitors.
 With that benefit does come tradeoffs, though.
 Sourcing krill from various sources means that there isn’t a specific origin to point to that will coincide with the batch you receive.
 The purity testing was enough to still earn a respectable rank on our list, and for anyone looking to buy in bulk, you found your match.

 Best For Cholesterol

-NOW takes the unusual avenue of using Neptune Krill Oil (NKO), which contains more phospholipids than many of its competitors.
+NOW takes the unusual avenue of using Neptune Krill Oil (NKO), which may contain more phospholipids than most of its competitors.
 Research has found that these fats may be significant with regard to managing cholesterol and more effective at reducing glucose and triglycerides when compared to fish oil.
-(1) However, it is best to talk to your doctor before beginning any new supplementation regimen, especially if you have an existing condition like high cholesterol.
+(6) However, it is best to talk to your doctor before beginning any new supplementation regimen, especially if you have an existing condition like high cholesterol.

 A high phospholipid krill oil that carries rigorous certifications for both sustainability and potency.
 Each single-softgel serving provides one gram of krill oil and 250 milligrams of Omega-3.

 The bottle of NOW’s krill oil specifically states that it is designed with cardiovascular health in mind.
 One study found the effectiveness of NKO for combatting high cholesterol to be statistically significant.
 The study found that supplementing with NKO could be effective at reducing overall cholesterol, LDL, and triglyceride levels as well as increasing HDL levels.
 (6) In addition, this krill oil carries certifications from third-party tester UL and sustainability organization Friend of the Sea.
 This supp costs just around $0.50 per serving and each serving is two capsules.

 - Anyone looking to prioritize phospholipid content in their supplement.